 - Does it matter in what order you input any changes?

 How easy is it to make one-off payments or changes?

-- Can you tell the software when to apply particular rates of pay?
+- Can you tell the software when to apply specific rates of pay?
 For example, periodic payments, such as year-end bonuses.

 How easy is it to run reports and queries?

 - Will you be able to do this yourself, or will you need additional support?

 - Are there any limits on the number of deductions or employees that the system can handle?